theypsilon/DB-Template_MiSTer/README.md

 db_url = https://raw.githubusercontent.com/jose/game_wallpapers/db/db.json.zip
 ```

 This needs to be done just once by your users.
-After that, running *downloader* or *update_all* will distribute your files to them.
+After that, whenever they run *downloader* or *update_all* they'll also be installing your updated files.